mildsunrise/cursed_gpu_linux/README.md

 ### Virtual network

 The emulator exposes a virtual network interface to the guest, backed by a TAP interface in the host.
-This cannot be disabled; the emulator will attempt to open a `tap0` interface (the name is also hardcoded, see `TAP_INTERFACE` in `emulator.c`) so if you wish to run the emulator without elevated privileges, you'll need to create the TAP interface beforehand with appropriate ownership:
+This cannot be disabled; the emulator will attempt to open a `tap0` interface (this can be customized with `EMULATOR_TAP_INTERFACE`) so if you wish to run the emulator without elevated privileges, you'll need to create the TAP interface beforehand with appropriate ownership:

 ~~~ bash